-The portable clean room chosen for the final design is shown in figure 15 below.
+The portable clean room chosen for the final design is shown in figure 15 above.
 The model shows the dimensions it will have and how the fans will sit once it is built.
 The shear pins will hold the collapsible legs in place giving the portable clean room a height of 84 inches in total.
-The wheels will lock and unlock for easy mobility and the fans can be detached to reduce weight when transporting.
+The wheels will be able to lock and unlock for easy mobility and the fans can be detached in order to reduce weight when transporting.